CO2 emission from the actual O&G production (extraction and processing) is substantial.

 A more consistent and predictable power output.

-Increased safety, both from the lee/harbour effect provided by potentially removing hazardous equipment from other manned platforms on the field.
+Increased safety, both from the lee/harbor effect provided by potentially removing hazardous equipment from other manned platforms on the field.

 Technology is built up of High TRL subsystems and standard components from O&G and offshore industry.

-The technology is designed for exploitation of high energy sites.
+The technology is designed for the exploitation of high-energy sites.

 The mooring design secures flexible and cheap operations.

-Space for auxiliaries, the P80 has significant indoor area for auxiliary systems e.g. storage, power generation, process equipment, helipads, etc.
+Space for auxiliaries, the FPP-platform has a significant indoor area for auxiliary systems e.g. storage, power generation, process equipment, helipads, etc.

 New innovation project will reduce CO2 emissions from offshore oil and gas production